 Why Become an Au Pair?

-Integrating with a family and looking after children in a caring home environment is as personal as travel experiences come.
-It's an incredible opportunity to develop close relationships in a cultural exchange setting - to put it another way, it's a way to feel at home when you're halfway across the world.
+An Au Pair program is as personal as travel experiences come.
+It's an incredible opportunity to develop close relationships in a cultural exchange setting.

 It's also an impressive checkmark on a CV - if you're responsible and courageous enough to move around the world, care for children, and help teach them the English language, you'll be a great addition to your desired workplace.